 In December 2019, an outbreak of a new respiratory infection was reported in China.
 The virus has since been named “SARSCoV-2,” and the disease it causes is named COVID-19.

 The virus appears to spread mainly from person-to-person.
 It is most commonly spread by an infected person who coughs or sneezes, and people who are in close contact with one another (within about 6 feet).
-While people appear to be most contagious when they have symptoms, some spread might be possible before people show any symptoms.
-While there have been reports of this happening, this is not the main way the virus spreads.
+People are most contagious while symptomatic and in the days prior to developing symptoms.
+This is why it is so important to wear a mask and wash hands frequently even when feeling well.